Get

 Conclusion

 With the controversy surrounding white Ragdoll cats, it’s difficult to say whether the coloration is real or not.
 Certain breeders and cat associations have opened their arms to the possibility of a solid-colored Ragdoll while others haven’t.
 Either way, you cannot deny the beauty and temperament of these amazing cats.
-If you have the chance to welcome one into your home, you definitely should.
+If you can welcome one into your home, you definitely should.

 Featured Image Credit: cataliniturca Shutterstock